18Miguel/youtube-notifier/README.md

 - `channelID` (string): The ID of the channel.
 - `title` (string): The title of the channel.
 - `link` (string): The URL link to the channel.
-- `error` (string): The error message if an error occurs while retrieving channel information.
+- `error` (any): The error object if an error occurs while retrieving channel information.

 ### Events